M1ngos/RPMS/README.md

+#
+Project management software for a non profit organization.
+#

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.